1. Introduction

 4.1 Text-to-3D: Creating Spatial Content

-- NeRF-Based Methods: Optimize Neural Radiance Fields conditioned on text embeddings
+- NeRF-Based Methods: Directly train Neural Radiance Fields conditioned on text embeddings, aiming to learn the mapping from language to 3D scene representation.

 4.2 Text-to-4D: Adding the Temporal Dimension